 The goal of this article is to give you options to achieve reliability that leverages the best of both worlds.
 And create more of a comfort level around the cloud.

-Assuming your team follows Acceptable Use Guidelines and is not backing up sensitive data to third-party cloud providers (unbeknownst to your IT department or MSP), your risk is dramatically reduced.
+Assuming your team follows Acceptable Use Guidelines and is not backing up sensitive data to third-party cloud providers (unbeknownst to your IT department or Managed Service Provider), your risk is dramatically reduced.

 I’d like to add another term to this discussion: storage.
 Storage and backup may seem like the boring thing, residing in the background of your organization.
 But it can be the key to keeping your system running quickly, efficiently, and safely.
 Increasingly, keeping this storage in the cloud is considered your safest option.